Xiang Army: Creation

-In order to fund the army, Zeng convinced the Hunan governor to divert funds from the provincial network of commercial good toll collection stations.
+To fund the army, Zeng convinced the Hunan governor to divert funds from the provincial network of commercial good toll collection stations.
 Eventually the army founds ways of collecting funds from local landholders and merchants.

 Campaigns

 His lieutenants recovered the capital, Changsha, and then Zeng led the recapture of Wuchang and Hanyang, near Hankow, and was rewarded for his success by being appointed vice-president of the Board of War.
 His Army was so successful that the Qing leaders quickly started using it in place of their own troops, turning it into an Imperial force rather than the local force as it had been raised.
 In 1860 Zeng was called on to use the Xiang Army to clear Anhui, and was appointed Viceroy of Liangjiang (两江总督, which consisted of the provinces of Jiangxi, Anhui, and Jiangsu).
 While Charles George Gordon and his "Ever-Victorious Army" were clearing the rebel heartland, Zeng took the opportunity to launch a campaign to retake Nanjing.

 The entire area around the city had been cleared of rebel forces in a series of battles starting in June 1863.
-The battle for the city itself started on March 14, 1864 when Zeng's forces attempted to force the city walls using ladders, but were beaten back.
+The battle for the city itself started on March 14, 1864, when Zeng's forces attempted to force the city walls using ladders, but were beaten back.
 A second attempt used tunnels, but counter-digging and a second wall prevented a breakthrough.
 On July 3 the Xiang forces had their first victory, taking Dibao Castle.
 This position allowed them to dig new tunnels and pack them with explosives with the intention of destroying the city walls.
 A counterattack failed, and on July 19 the explosives were set off, collapsing a large portion of the wall.
 The city fell after a fierce three-day battle.